Live Like a Local: The Best Things to Do in Moonee Ponds

 Hone in on Your Health

 Moonee Ponds has emerged as a health and wellness hotspot, blending sleek studios, fitness labs, and recovery zones into a revitalising escape.
 Looking to work up a sweat?
 Upstate’s boxing, yoga, and pilates classes will push your limits and leave you feeling on top of the world.
 Want to slow things down?
-SlowLane Yoga offers the perfect sanctuary with its serene space—think exposed beams and soft lighting to let your mind unwind.
-If you’re craving the full recovery experience, Flow Lab’s got your back with infrared saunas, cold plunges, and a range of classes that’ll leave you feeling unstoppable.
+SlowLane Yoga offers the perfect sanctuary within its serene space.
+If you’re needing some recovery, Flow Lab’s got your back with infrared saunas, cold plunges, and a range of reformer Pilates classes that’ll leave you feeling unstoppable.

 Picnic in the Park

-Moonee Ponds is a family-friendly haven, offering plenty of green spaces for a picnic, a play, or a leisurely stroll.
-Queens Park is a true oasis, with native and exotic trees, plus an outdoor swimming pool open in summer.
+Moonee Ponds is a family-friendly ‘burb, with plenty of green spaces for a picnic, a play, or a stroll.
+Queens Park is an oasis, with native and exotic trees, plus an outdoor swimming pool open in summer.
 For active outdoor fun, hit the Maribyrnong River or the Moonee Ponds Creek Trail for bike rides, walks, or lakeside relaxation.
 Maribyrnong’s parks, scattered throughout the suburb, boast playgrounds for kids, basketball courts, and soccer fields for burning off some energy.